The Voice van Vlaanderen season 8: Week 4: Grand Final (Top 5)

 In the Grand Final, the five finalists of coaches Koen, Mathieu, Jan and Natalia will each perform one new solo song in Phase 1.
 Then the public chooses their three top finalists advancing to the second phase, eliminating the two artists with the fewest votes.
 The remaining three finalists will have to choose a song that they have performed in the previous rounds of this season to sing in the second phase.
 In the end, the contestant with the most votes in the second Phase will be crowned the winner of this season.

 The five finalists performed the Miley Cyrus version of the classic Christmas song "Last Christmas" after they finished their performances in the first phase of the Grand Final, before the three finalists moving on to the next and last phase was revealed.

 Louise Goedefroy representing coach Natalia Druyts was crowned the winner of this season, marking her coach's second consecutive win.

 The Comeback Stage

 The show continued to feature "The Comeback Stage" where contestants who were eliminated from each round but were chosen by the fifth coach Laura Tesoro compete for extra spots for the Lives.

 Round 1: Auditions

 The 11 artists who did not get any coach turned in the Blind Auditions but were selected by Laura competed in this round.
 Only two artists will advance to the next round.
 However, in the last episode of the Auditions (Episode 10), Laura decided to break the rules and take three artists to the next round.
 The three artists advanced to the next round are Glen Puylaert, Isis Hillé, and Ashley Feytons.

 Round 2: Knockouts

-The three artists advanced from the Auditions and the seven artists who were eliminated by the other four coaches in the Knockouts will compete in this round for spots in the Battles for the "The Comeback Stage".
+The three artists advanced from the Auditions and the seven artists who were eliminated by the other four coaches in the Knockouts will compete in this round for spots in the Battles for "The Comeback Stage".